-Council has a limited training and development budget for both Members and Staff.
-In terms of the Elected Members' budget, which is monitored though the Elected Member Development working group (Members) which reports to CPR and ultimately council.
+Council trebled its training and development budget for Elected Members for 2024/2025.
+Council has also increased its training and development budget for Staff.
+In terms of the Elected Members' budget, this is monitored through the Elected Member Development Working Group (Members) which reports to CPR and ultimately Council.
 For staff, the budget is monitored and reviewed by ODHR team.